-SRI LANKA ACCOUNTING STANDARD - SLFRS 4 INSURANCE CONTRACTS
+SRI LANKA ACCOUNTING STANDARD-SLFRS 4 INSURANCE CONTRACTS

 OBJECTIVE 1

-SCOPE 2
+SCOPE 2-12

-Embedded derivatives 7
+Embedded derivatives 7-9

-Unbundling of deposit components 10
+Unbundling of deposit components 10-12

-RECOGNITION AND MEASUREMENT 13
+RECOGNITION AND MEASUREMENT 13-35

-Temporary exemption from some other SLFRSs 13
+Temporary exemption from some other SLFRSs 13-20

-Liability adequacy test 15
+Liability adequacy test 15-19

 Impairment of reinsurance assets 20

-Changes in accounting policies 21
+Changes in accounting policies 21-30

 Current market interest rates 24

 Continuation of existing practices 25

 Prudence 26

-Future investment margins 27
+Future investment margins 27-29

 Shadow accounting 30

-Insurance contracts acquired in a business combination or
+Insurance contracts acquired in a business combination or portfolio transfer 31-33

-portfolio transfer 31

-Discretionary participation features 34
+Discretionary participation features 34-35

 Discretionary participation features in insurance contracts 34

 Discretionary participation features in financial instruments 35

-DISCLOSURE 36
+DISCLOSURE 36-39

-Explanation of recognised amounts 36
+Explanation of recognised amounts 36-37

-Nature and extent of risks arising from insurance contracts 38
+Nature and extent of risks arising from insurance contracts 38-39A

-EFFECTIVE DATE AND TRANSITION 40
+EFFECTIVE DATE AND TRANSITION 40-41

-Dis sclosure 42
+Disclosure 42-44

-Re designation of financial assets 45
+Redesignation of financial assets 45

-AP PENDICES
+APPENDICES

 A Defined terms

-В Definition of an insurance contract
+B Definition of an insurance contract

-Sri Lanka Accounting Standard - SLFRS 4 Insurance Contracts
+Sri Lanka Accounting Standard-SLFRS 4 Insurance Contracts

-Sri Lanka Accounting Standard-SLFRS 4 Insurance Contracts is set out in paragraphs 1-45 and Appendices A-B. All the paragraphs have equal authority.
+Sri Lanka Accounting Standard SLFRS 4 Insurance Contracts is set out in paragraphs 1-45 and Appendices A-B. All the paragraphs have equal authority.
 Paragraphs in bold type state the main principles.
 Terms defined in Appendix A are in italics the first time they appear in the Standard.
 Definitions of other terms are given in the Glossary for Sri Lanka Accounting Standards.
-SLFRS 4 should be read in the context of its objective, the Preface to Sri Lanka Accounting Standards and the Conceptual Framework for Financial Reporting.
+SLFRS 4 should be read in the context of its objective, the Preface to Sri Lanka Accounting Standards and the Framework for the Preparation and Presentation of Financial Statements.
 LKAS 8 Accounting Policies, Changes in Accounting Estimates and Errors provides a basis for selecting and applying accounting policies in the absence of explicit guidance.